xtrinch/ESP-internet-radio/README.md

 Controls support starting, stopping, going to next or previous station.

-Make sure you upload the `/data` folder where the fonts reside to the ESP before flashing.
-You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.

 The following libraries are used to make this work:

   - `bodmer/TFT_eSPI`